-Visualization of isolines and vector fields.
+Display of isolines and vector fields.

-Calculation, visualization and disk storage of current lines.
+Computation, display and disk storage of streamlines.

 Your feedback is valuable to us.
 If you have problems with your license, want to request a feature or report a bug, we’re more than happy to help.